Manufacturing An assembly line produces 10,000 automobile parts. ... | Channels for Pearson+

 Manufacturing An assembly line produces 10,000 automobile parts.
 Twenty percent of the parts are defective.
 An inspector randomly selects 10 of the parts

-a.
-Use the Multiplication Rule (discussed in Section 3.2) to find the probability that none of the selected parts are defective.
-(Note that the events are dependent.)
+b.
+Because the sample is only 0.1% of the population, treat the events as independent and use the binomial probability formula to approximate the probability that none of the selected parts are defective.

 Verified step by step guidance